knightsemplar/celestia_analysis/README.md

 # Setup OpenTelemetry Collector in Ubuntu

-In the project directory go to the openTelemetry directory.
-Here you will find a script named setup-script.sh.
-Run that script.

 Go inside the celestia_analysis/openTelemetry directory, make the script executable and run the script:

 `cd && cd celestia_analysis/openTelemetry && chmod +x setup-script.sh && ./setup-script.sh`